Car Accident Attorneys

 Q: What if I was Partially at Fault for the Accident?

 Laws concerning fault vary by state.
-In many states, if you are even slightly to blame for the accident that caused your injuries, you are barred from suing the other party.
-But, Pennsylvania follows a modified comparative negligence rule.
-This means that if you are less than 51% at fault, you can seek compensation from the other driver.
+Pennsylvania follows a modified comparative negligence rule.
+This means that if you are less than 51% at fault in the collision, you can seek compensation from the other driver.
 However, your compensation will be adjusted in proportion to your level of blame.

 Q: Why is My Car Accident Settlement Taking So Long?

-Q: How Long Do I Have to File a Car Accident Claim?
+Q: How Long Do I Have to File a Car Accident Claim or case?